Mercury13/unicodia/README.md

 * Author is surely SIL, even if found elsewhere.
 Example: Toto
 * ASCII mapping is NOT a reason.
 Example: Ol Onal (wrote own)

+There’s no special policy for CJK Han ideographs, but mainland Chinese is preferred.
+The font I use sometimes recreates mainland ideographs even if unseen in Chinese bases: 25581, 2561E

 ## Language
 **Common.** No war jargon.
 Describe 2022 war as neutral as possible.
 Every _lingua franca_ (English, Russian, French) in its international form.
 Make examples as patriotic as possible for language we’re writing in: the same letter is Russian and Ukrainian in respective L10n’s.
 And English if the same phenomenon exists in English language.
 Apostrophe is U+2019.